SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 1. Prepare and clean your jars.
 You will need 3-4 pint jars or a combination of jars that will allow for 6-7 cups of jam between them.

 2. Clean strawberries and remove the stems.
 Mash or chop them in a food processor until they are the consistency you desire.
-(I like mine very finely chopped) This should be approx 4 cups of smashed or chopped berries.
+This should be approximately 4 cups of smashed or chopped berries.

-3. Exactly measure three cups of sugar into a large sauce pan.
-Add the box of Sure-Jell Less or No Sugar Recipes Fruit Pectin and stir well until thoroughly mixed.
+3. Next, exactly measure 3 cups of sugar into a large saucepan.
+Add the box of Sure-Jell Less or No Sugar Recipes Fruit Pectin, and stir well until thoroughly mixed.

-4. Add one cup of water and stir and bring to a boil over medium high heat, stirring constantly.
+4. Add 1 cup of water, stir, and bring to a boil over medium-high heat, stirring constantly.

-6. Stir until thoroughly mixed.
-Quickly pour into prepared jars making sure to leave at least ½ inch of space at top of container to allow for expansion during freezing.
+7. Next, quickly pour into prepared jars, making sure to leave at least ½-inch of space at the top of the container to allow for expansion during freezing.

-8. Once cooled clean tops and add lids, then allow jars or containers to sit out for 24 hours before freezing the jam.
+9. Once cooled, clean the tops, add the lids, and then allow jars or containers to sit out for 24 hours before freezing the jam.

-9. Jam can be kept in refrigerator for up to 3 weeks or frozen for up to 1 year.
+10. Jam can be kept in the refrigerator for up to 3 weeks or frozen for up to 1 year.

 Berries, Canning, Condiments, Family Favorite Recipes, Gluten Free, Recipes, Seasonal, Summer